table of contents

 - AM morphological_fields

-- Hunspell can substitute also morphological data with ordinal numbers in affix rules (alias compression).
+- Hunspell can also substitute morphological data with ordinal numbers in affix rules (alias compression).
 See tests/alias* examples.

 AFFIX FILE OPTIONS FOR SUGGESTION¶